hmongouachon/mgGlitch/README.md

-## mgGlitch configuration
+## Plugin description

-This plugin with clone the selected element 3 times :
+This plugin will clone the selected element (html or image) 3 times :
-   - element as static background
+   - first element become a static background
-   - element with glitch property and lower interval
+   - next element with glitch property and lower interval
-   - element with glitch property, higher interval and scale options
+   - next element with glitch property, higher interval and scale options
-   - element with glitch property, higher interval, scale options and blend mode apply
+   - next element with glitch property, higher interval, scale options and blend mode apply

 ## Configuration
 - Set the element you want to glitch with absolute position